-License fees and other income include management and administrative services from an unconsolidated affiliate and franchise revenues from independently owned model agencies that use the Wilhelmina trademark and various services provided by the Company.
-License fees increased by 3.7% for the three months ended March 31, 2017, when compared to three months ended in March 31, 2016.
-The increase was primarily due to fees from international licensed affiliates.
+License fees and other income include franchise revenues from independently owned model agencies that use the Wilhelmina trademark and various services provided by the Company.
+License fees decreased by 50.0% for the three months ended March 31, 2018, when compared to three months ended in March 31, 2017, primarily due to a reduction in the number of licensed affiliates.